bokkypoobah/ConsenSysMultiSigWalletAudit/README.md

         _;
     }

+    // BK Ok
     modifier validRequirement(uint ownerCount, uint _required) {
-        if (   ownerCount > MAX_OWNER_COUNT
+        // BK Ok - Cannot have more than 50 owners if (   ownerCount > MAX_OWNER_COUNT
+            // BK Ok - Number of signatures required must be less than or equal the number of owners
+            //       - Otherwise you would have a wallet that cannot sign any transactions, including changing it's own parameters
             || _required > ownerCount
+            // BK Ok - Must have at least one signature required
             || _required == 0
+            // BK Ok - Must have at least one owner
             || ownerCount == 0)
-            throw;
+            // BK Ok - Throw error if conditions not match throw;
+        // BK Ok
         _;
     }

-    /// @dev Fallback function allows to deposit ether. function()
+    /// @dev Fallback function allows to deposit ether.
+    // BK OK - Receive ETH that will accumulate in this wallet contract function()
+        // BK Ok
         payable
     {
+        // BK Ok
         if (msg.value > 0)
+            // BK Ok - Log event
             Deposit(msg.sender, msg.value);
     }